AustralianBioCommons/umccr-dictionary/docs/schemas/links.md

 ## Multiple links

-If a child can link to multiple parents, that is, be a child of either `parentA` OR `parentB` , simply list an additional link, example from gdc dictionary `clinical_test.yaml`.
+If a child can link to multiple parents, that is, be a child of either `parentA` AND/OR `parentB` , simply list an additional link, example from gdc dictionary `clinical_test.yaml`.
 Bear in mind that there has to be at least one link that has `required: true` to ensure that nodes are always connected to the rest of the graph.

 ```yaml
 links: